ibalampanis/ai-ethics/guide.md

 In 2022, Midjourney, an AI-based image generation tool was created, providing, just like many others of its kind (like DALL-E) images generated by user provided prompts.
 These prompts may be anything describing a picture and they could even specify the artistic style of a specific artist.
 This blurs the line between novel image generation and potential copyright infringement, since the image created could be considered a derivative of the artist's -whose name was in the prompt- original art pieces.
 This occurs without the artist's consent or knowledge.
-Also, ethical issues conserning such a tool arise, since the ownership of the image generated is questionnable.
+Also, ethical issues concerning such a tool arise, since the ownership of the image generated is questionable.
 It is unclear whether the image belongs to the user that provided the prompt, the artist whose work it is based on or Midjourney which generated it.
 Midjourney only permits the commercial use of images if the user has a paid account on the platform but legally the ownership issue is unresolved.

 ### "The Next Rembrandt" Painting